Find out if you are you worrying needlessly or are headed for trouble

 If you checked some of the problem indicators or find that you've suffered any of the costs of being in debt you have a choice to make.
 You can continue to pay an ever increasing price for your debt and hope that eventually you don't lose everything in bankruptcy.
 Or you can take action to free yourself from it.
 The choice is your's.

-The Dollar Stretcher has been helping people "live better...for less" since 1996.
-Our free Get Out of Debt Course will introduce you to the tools you need to start getting control of your debt.
+Our ebook How to Conquer Debt No Matter How Much You Have can provide you with the tools you need to create your own personalized debt payoff plan tailored to your debt burden, budget and lifestyle.
 Get started right now or take a look at what life will look like if you choose not to do anything about your debt problem.

 Don't ignore your debt!

 Subscribe to our weekly Surviving Tough Times newsletter.

 Get Ongoing Help: